C00kieMonsta/useful-links/README.md

 > **_NOTE:_**  An Image is blueprint/snapshot of a container.
 So the container is like an instance of this Image.
 Each time the image is being run, it creates a new container.

+### Kali Linux Instance

+> **_NOTE:_**  A Debian-derived Linux distribution designed for digital forensics and penetration testing.

+1. Get Kali image `docker pull kalilinux/kali-rolling`
+2. Run the image `docker run -ti kalilinux/kali-rolling /bin/bash`
+3. Basic setups
+4. Installing Hydra for brute force code breaking
+    1. `apt install hydra`
+    2. `apt install hydra hydra-gtk`
+    3. `apt install wordlists`
+    4. `gunzip /usr/share/wordlists/rockyou.txt.gz`

+### Setup SSH on Instance

+1. Install openssh package: `apt-get install openssh-server`
+2. (If package was wrongly configured, you can reconfigure it with the debian package manager: `dpkg-reconfigure openssh-server`)
+3. Refactor the `sshd_config` file to configure the ssh options: `vi /etc/ssh/sshd_config`
+4. You then want to start the ssh server: `service ssh start`
+5. Next you want to know the local IP address of the VM (you might need to install the `net-tool` package): `ifconfig`
+6. On you machine, open a bash console and run: `ssh root@<ip>`

 ## CODE SNIPPETS